phergie/plugin-dns/README.md

     // or

-    'disableCommand' => false, // disable use access to the dns command
+    'enableCommand' => false,  // enable use access to the dns command ))
-                               // usefull if you need this plugin for other plugins like the http plugin
-                               // but don't want user access to the command ))
 ```